patsevanton/articles-to-habr/Отправка-Nginx-логов-с-помощью-Vector-в-Clickhouse.md

     sum(cached) AS cached,
     sum(uncached) AS uncached,
     sum(total) AS total
-FROM vector.data_domain_requests
+FROM vector.data_domain_traffic
-WHERE domain = 'example.com'
+WHERE domain = 'vhost1'
 GROUP BY timestamp
 ORDER BY timestamp ASC